BGSpiegl/GCparagon/README.md

 NOTE: an issue was reported for Ubuntu 20 where the conda/mamba solvers could not create the environment by directly using the YAML file.
-If you experience the same issue, it can possibly be solved manually installing dependencies one-by-one.
+If you experience the same issue, it can possibly be solved by manually installing dependencies one-by-one.

 The author recommends to use [mamba/micromamba][mamba install] for environment creation/resolving of dependencies.
 In case you are using conda version 22 or above, your installation can be easily upgraded with the [mamba solver][libmamba solver].